SecureCategory

 Once your SSL certificate is installed, the Not Secure warning will disappear.

-You’ll also notice that the prefix of your web address changes from HTTP to HTTPS (the “S” stands for secure), and there’s a little padlock in the address bar indicating that your site is encrypted.
+You’ll also notice that the prefix of your web address changes from HTTP to HTTPS (the “S” stands for secure), and there’s a little padlock in the address bar indicating that your site is now a secure site.

 But first, you’ll need to get an SSL certificate.